Skip to main content

 Standard Invoice

-The classic invoice issued by a supplier to a buyer (debtor) for goods or services rendered.
+The classic invoice that a supplier issues to a buyer (debtor) for goods or services provided.

 Seller → Buyer